-Palm Beach International Airport (PBI) is a major commercial air transportation hub, with extensive commercial passenger and freight business as well as a significant amount of private or general aviation activity as well.
-The airport is located directly to the south and west of the City of West Palm Beach and the runway approaches pass directly over both the Town of Palm Beach and the City of West Palm Beach.
+Palm Beach International Airport is a major commercial air transportation hub, with extensive commercial passenger and freight business as well as a significant amount of private or general aviation activity as well.
+The airport is located directly to the south and west of the City of West

+Palm Beach and the runway approaches pass directly over both the Town of Palm Beach and the City of West Palm Beach.
 Aviation is an important element of the economy in PBC, and this activity raises the County's vulnerability to aviation associated accidents.
 Another busy airport for general aviation is the Lantana airport, which has been a source of many non-commercial incidents over the years.

 Vulnerability to transportation system accidents is also associated with the highway and rail systems that run through PBC.
 Individual community and population center vulnerabilities to this hazard are entirely dependent upon location.
-The communities built on the eastern sand ridge of the County are most vulnerable.
+Again, the communities built on the eastern sand ridge of the County are most vulnerable.
 Major transportation hubs, rail yards, trucking centers, and the Port of Palm Beach all raise these communities' vulnerabilities to transportation system accidents and breakdowns.
 Transportation accidents have occasioned blockages on the major highways throughout PBC.
-The Town of Palm Beach and the City of West Palm Beach are also more vulnerable to plane crashes due to their location relative to PBI.
+The Town of Palm Beach and the City of West Palm Beach are also more vulnerable to plane crashes due to their location relative to the Palm Beach International Airport.
 The east-central portion of the County has a higher vulnerability to major highway accidents due to the presence of Interstate 95 and the Florida Turnpike.

 Due to their locations along the rail line, the eastern cities have higher vulnerabilities to rail system accidents.
-The Brightline express train, with service from Miami to Orlando, has a potential top speed of 125 mph traveling at a much faster speed than other regional commuter trains.
-It is anticipated by the LMS HVA Sub-Committee that there will be additional people struck while ignoring rail crossing warning devices and to the high speeds that the public is not accustomed to in the area.
+The Brightline express train, which began service between Fort Lauderdale and West Palm Beach in November of 2017, with plans to expand service from Miami to Orlando, has a potential top speed of 125 mph, which is much faster than other regional commuter trains.
+It is anticipated by the LMS HVA Subcommittee that there will be additional people struck while ignoring rail crossing warning devices, due to the high speeds that the public is not accustomed to in the area.